3.4 Pipeline Tasks

 • ATODCORR - perform the a-to-d conversion correction

-• BLEVCORR - subtract the bias level from the overscan region
+• BLEVCORR - subtract the bias level determined from the overscan regions

 • FLSHCORR - subtract the post-flash image